Auste1989/Auste1989.github.io/_posts/2018-07-22-car-price-predictor.md

 If you've ever been in the described situation, read on! *But even if you haven't, keep reading, you might in the future.* :smirk:

 ## What and How?
 As part of my quest to learn more about Data Science, I took on a challenge to see if Linear Regression can help me to estimate a second-hand car price (in Lithuania).
-I used two web-scraping techniques: Selenium and BeautifulSoup to retrieve car data from [Autoplius.lt](https://en.autoplius.lt/) website (the most popular second hand dealership website in Lithuania).
+Using two web-scraping techniques: Selenium and BeautifulSoup I retrieved about 1,500 second-hand car records from [Autoplius.lt](https://en.autoplius.lt/) website.
-I collected a dataset of about 1500 different cars and *pickled it* for later (yep, pickling is a thing in computer science :laughing:).

 ### Challenges:
 It was then turn for the "fun" part - cleaning it up.
-To begin with, the data came in a text format (including price and other numerical features), I created a few helper functions in order to easily convert them to numbers.
+To begin with, the data came in text format (including price and other numerical features), I created a few helper functions in order to easily convert them to numbers.
 Secondly, a lot of my data was categorical (e.g. Make = BMW).
 Unfortunately, qualitative variables cannot be used in a Linear Regression model, I ended up creating *dummy variables* to replace them, because removing them completely would have significantly decreased my chances of developing a good model.
 In order to somewhat account for the effect make has on price, I created variables to identify German, French and Japanese cars.
-For that of colour, I added flags to mark white and red colours.
+For that of colour, I added flags to mark white and red cars.
-Now, I was finally able to review my dataset.
+Now I was finally able to review my dataset.
 Thorough data analysis helped to identify outliers, such as cars that are older than 1995 or newer than 2016, cars with a price lower than €200 or more expensive than €40,000, as well as, cars with zero mileage (new) or ones with more than 450,000km driven.
 I went ahead and excluded the outliers, since my model was not being designed to account for such extreme cases.
 Finally, after assessing correlation plots, I narrowed down my dataset to the target variable (Price) and the following features:
 1. Year of manufacture
 2. Gearbox (manual / automatic)